-Primary Focus: Ex-offender Employment and Re-entry
+Primary Focus Area: Ex-offender Employment and Re-entry

 Lutheran Affiliation: ELCA

 Clients get help with identifying employment goals, creating a resume, finding job leads, and preparing for interviews as a path to self-sustainability.
-In 2019, the number of job placements rose by 25%.

 Project RETURN works with landlords to create housing opportunities for clients.